 Try some of New York City’s best street food, and learn how food offers an amazing window into the life of a city and its neighborhoods and people.
 On our Food Cart Tours of Manhattan’s Financial District and Midtown, we introduce visitors and lifelong New Yorkers alike to the amazing tastes and stories of the city’s street vendor community, offering the opportunity to not only taste amazing dishes from all over the world cooked up on the sidewalk, but also to get an insider’s perspective on the industry.

-For more than 75 years, New York City has had a network of publicly-owned markets to provide affordable fresh and prepared foods to local neighborhoods.
-These tours seek to highlight not only the history of the remaining public markets, but also the wonderful food and the people that serve it that can be found within their walls.
-Our weekly tours of the Essex Street Market showcase the butchers, fishmongers, cheese purveyors, and more that make this market a cornerstone of the Lower East Side.
-In Williamsburg, Brooklyn, our Immigrant Foodways Tour of the Moore Street Market offers visitors the chance to try cuisine from Puerto Rico, Dominican Republic, and Mexico from the market and restaurants in the surrounding neighborhood, highlighting the connections between immigrant communities and local food systems.
+For more than 75 years, New York City has had a network of city-owned markets to provide affordable, fresh food to neighborhoods.
+These tours highlight the history of the remaining public markets, their wonderful vendors, and the food they serve.
+Weekly tours of the Essex Street Market showcase the butchers, fishmongers, cheese purveyors, and more that make this market a cornerstone of the Lower East Side.
+In Williamsburg, Brooklyn, our Immigrant Foodways Tour of the Moore Street Market offers cuisine from Puerto Rico, Dominican Republic, and Mexico from the market and nearby eateries, highlighting the connections between immigrant communities and local food systems.

 Celebrate the 150th anniversary of Prospect Park on this special series of guided walking tours of this iconic park.
 Learn about the Park’s many layers of natural and human history, from the flora and geology, to the architectural eras visible in the built environment.
 Prospect Park is a reflection of Brooklyn; its history traces that of the city around it, and it is today an important gathering place for many diverse communities that call the borough home.
 Learn about the Alliance’s historic restoration and environmental preservation work in the Park, including cultural and recreation projects currently underway.